frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise4.md

 ## Exercise 4: Telescoping Hook

 In this exercise, you will be modeling a telescoping climber.
 This mechanism features WCP telescoping bearing blocks and half-pocketed MAXPlanetary mounting gearbox plates.
-Be sure to pay attention to XXX when modeling.
+Be sure to pay attention to hook and gearbox sketches when modeling.

 ### Part Studio Instructions